 Pupils will be encouraged to reflect on their own learning and progress by completing evaluations at the end of each unit.
 Assessment in RSE could include a combination of teacher assessment and pupil self and peer assessment.
 The model of assessment that is most meaningful in RSE education is ipsative assessment.
 Ipsative assessment compares where a pupil is at the end of a lesson or series of lessons against where they were before the lesson(s).
+Pupils' outcomes in lesson are recorded in a class 'Floor Book' which seeks to capture the essence of the lesson.
+Floor Books are used by pupils to discuss their learning in Pupil Voice and quality of education reviews.

 Examples used in RSE include: